FMMGroupVa/FMMInferences/README.md

 ## `fitMultiFMM` function description.

-`fitMultiFMM` performs the estimation of a 3DFMM model and it's confidence intervals based on the asymptotic parameter covariance matrix proposed in [1].
+`fitMultiFMM` performs the estimation of a 3DFMM model .

 ### Arguments